jbottum/t5pat/langchain_markdown46.md

 This line defines a list called model_ids containing the IDs of the models that will be used in the script for inference.
 The list has two model ids, 'google/flan-t5-large' and 'google/flan-t5-xl'.

 ### Define prompts in a list

+This statement creates a list called prompt with each prompt provided as a text string.

 ```
 # Define prompts and types